activecell/activecell-api/company/companies.md

 	"postal-code": "10010",
 	"url": "sterlingcooperdraperpryce.com",
 	"industry": {"id":"37cc67093475061e3d95369d"}
-	"users": [
-		{"id": "67cc67093475061e3d95369d"},
-	  {"name": "Don Draper", "email": "don.draper@sterlingcooper.com", "password": "reallyWhitman"}, {"name": "Peggy Olson", "email": "peggy.olson@sterlingcooper.com"}
-	]
 }
 ```

-* To create a new company associated with an existing user, simply pass the existing user's id in the users array.
-* To create a new user to be associated with the company, provide the name, email, and password for the new user
-* If a password is not provided, an email will be sent to the email provided with a password create request

 This will return `201 Created`, with the location of the new company in the `Location` header along with the current JSON representation of the company if the creation was a success.
 See the **Get company* endpoint for more info.